tttallis/ajellito/_posts/2009-10-16-GettingStarted.markdown

         $ cd ajellito
         $ ./agilito/install.py

+If you want to run agilito behind apache, re-run the installer with the --apache option:

+        $ ./agilito/install.py --apache

+and it will output a config for apache that will het you started.

 **IMPORTANT: You don't specifically have to name the project 'ajellito'; it can be anything, as long as it's not *agilito*.**